charlieamer/jade-query/README.md

       Jade is a terse and simple templating language with a strong focus on performance and powerful features.
 </jade>
 <script>
-  jq.reapply('content', {youAreUsingJade: true});
+  // this is not really necessary, but just to show example how to send variables to jade jq.reapply('content', {youAreUsingJade: true});
 </script>
 ```